The Bankrate promise

 When deciding if dental school is right for you, consider the earnings you may miss out on.
 While attending school, you are missing out on income you could be making if you were not in school, which could influence whether dental school is worth it for you.

 Becoming a dentist can lead to a high paycheck eventually, but be sure that you can handle the loss of income that will come while you attend school.
-Think about the debt you will accrue combined with the amount of income you will lose and determine whether these factors are worth the high dental salary in the end.
+Consider the debt you will accrue and the income you will lose.
+Determine whether these factors are worth the high dental salary in the end.

 What is the job market like for new dentists?

-Employment for new dentists is expected to grow by 8 percent by 2030, according to BLS, which is about average for all occupations.
-The federal agency expects that roughly 5,000 new job openings will be available each year.
+Employment for new dentists is expected to grow by 6 percent by 2031, according to BLS, which is about average for all occupations.
+The federal agency expects that roughly 5,100 new job openings will be available yearly.

 That said, the ADA data shows that there were 6,665 dental school graduates in 2021, which means that there may not be jobs available for all new dentists.